CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 ### Task 2: Configure the Azure Site Recovery vault

+In this task, you will configure the vault for disaster recovery operations.
+You will set up replication settings such as the storage replication type (Locally-Redundant) and implement security features like disabling soft delete.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, on the deployment page, select **Go to resource**.

    > **Note:** This will automatically display the **az801l05a-rsvault** page.